-Persia shut the door to her wagon, her body draped in the bonfire’s potent light and leaned against the wagon with her arms crossed.
+Persia shut the door to her wagon.
+Her body was now draped in the bonfire’s potent light and she leaned against the wagon with her arms crossed.
 A smirk was now fully etched on her lips.
 “What are you looking for?”

 “I want a new gold chain,” he beamed.

 “For that, we are going to have to Akh Dunes.
 And that’s going to stir trouble, they have more power and money than they deserve.”

 “Oh,” he grinned mischievously.
 He leaned his arm on the wagon, facing her and his body blocking her view to the right.
 “I didn’t know Persia was afraid of a little challenge than the usual.”
 He leaned down to her face, considering she was much shorter and she looked into his brown eyes surrounded by the smoke of dark eyeliner.
 “Persia, why don’t you loosen up?
 I could help with that you know,” he whispered in her ear huskily.

 She grabbed his face by his jaw line and chin and stroked his jawline with her oval nail.
 She smirked, “I’m the type of girl that’s the downfall to guys like you.”

 He sniggered, “So is that white boy the type you want to be with?”

 “No,” she quickly said.
 “Anyway, let’s stop with the chit-chatting and go.”
 Persia turned to leave, but Ramsey pulled her back, pushing her against the wall of the wagon.

 “Persia, don’t mess with him.
 He’s only trouble.”

 “How is he trouble and not you?”
 She tugged herself away from him roughly.
 “You are so much of a better man than him?
 Who are you to judge, Ramsey?” she demanded.